 Required Health Forms

-Complete Your Health Forms Now - It’s Easy!
+Complete Your Health Forms Through the Patient Portal

-All of the required health forms can be found on the Patient Portal The Patient Portal is a secure electronic health record.
+All of the required health forms can be found on the Patient Portal, which is a secure electronic health record.
 If you don’t have access to a scanner, you can screenshot all the document pages and upload it onto the Patient Portal.

 TIP: If you are graduating from high school this year, we encourage you to request a copy of your immunization record from your high school as soon as possible because many high school health offices are either closed or have limited hours in the summer.